 You May Be Limited on Materials

 Curved roofs typically work best with tiles or shingles—materials that can be manipulated to fit around the rounded plane.
-For this reason, you may not be able to use metal roof panels, such as corrugated steel, on your metal roof.
+For this reason, you may not be able to use metal roof panels, such as corrugated steel metal roofing, on your metal roof.
 Typically, curved metal panels are considered a very highly customized product that is produced exclusively by commercial roofers for high end real estate.
 However, if you like the aesthetics or durability of metal, you can get some of these same features using tin or copper shingles—and these options will hug the curves in your rounded roof.

 There are products that work especially well for rounded roofs, however.
 For instance, homeowners often choose barrel tiles for roofs with curved architectural features.
 You’ve probably seen these on southwestern-style homes.
-They’re semi-circular and usually made out of terra cotta or molded concrete.
+They’re semi-circular and usually made out of terra cotta clay roofing or molded concrete tile roofing.
 Their rounded shape makes them ideal for covering roofs with curved surfaces.

 Curved surfaces make a roofer’s job harder.
 Not only does the roofer need more experience and expertise to install curved roofs and lay the shingles or tiles so that there are not visible gaps, curved surfaces also generally can’t be walked on top of the way your roofer can on a flat or pitched roof.
 This could potentially put workers in more dangerous positions—or your roofer might have to use special equipment to get to shingles located on the top of the roof.

 For this reason, certain roofing companies may turn down jobs on curved roof—particularly if the entire roof is rounded.
 Additionally, your roofer won’t be able to stack shingles or tiles on top of the roof, which is a common practice so that roofing teams can avoid climbing up and down ladders all day.
 So you might have to pay more for labor as well.